AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/platform-sso/amazon-single-sign-on/amazon-sso-cookbook-rest-api-v2.md

 ## Amazon single sign-on using platform identity flows {#cookbook}

+Adobe Pass Authentication collaborates with Amazon to improve the login user experience and to facilitate Single Sign-On (SSO) across TV Everywhere applications for TV subscribers.

 ### Prerequisites {#prerequisites}

 Before proceeding with the Amazon single sign-on using platform identity flows, ensure the following prerequisites are met.